Public Bookshelf

 Email should include:

-The Book Title
+The Book Title and Genre

 Author Name